Throwing: Types

 Types of throws include overhand throws, underhand throws and using both hands.
 Overhand throws are thrown predominantly above the shoulder, underhand throws below.
 Overhand throws are usually significantly faster, and ball speeds of 105 mph have been recorded in baseball.
 Thrown objects can often be intentionally spun for stability or aerodynamic effects.

-The notion of throwing typically refers to an action performed without mechanical assistance, but mechanical assistance, as long as it doesn't involve the release of chemical or electric energy, doesn't fundamentally change the nature of the action, and can thus be considered as throwing too.
+The notion of throwing typically refers to an action performed without mechanical assistance, but mechanical assistance, as long as it does not involve the release of chemical or electric energy, does not fundamentally change the nature of the action, and can thus be considered as throwing too.
 As such, throwing mechanisms will be discussed in this section.

 Overhand throwing motion

 The overhand throwing motion is a complex motor skill that involves the entire body in a series of linked movements starting from the legs, progressing up through the pelvis and trunk, and culminating in a ballistic motion in the arm that propels a projectile forward.
 It is used almost exclusively in athletic events.
 The throwing motion can be broken down into three basic steps: cocking, accelerating, and releasing.

 Desired qualities in the action produce a fast, accurate throw.
 These qualities are affected by the physical attributes of the thrower like height, strength, and flexibility.
 However it is mainly the throwing motion mechanics and the thrower's ability to coordinate them that determines the quality of the throw.
 Determining the desired qualities of the throwing motion is difficult to assess due to the extremely short amount of time that it takes professionals to perform the motion.